Loading Events

 Shadowlawn, 1024 College St

 Towering columns and charming Italianate and Gothic accents clearly identify as “Columbus Eclectic.”
-Intriguing Victorian collections from novelty clocks to aesthetic silver.
-Exibiting examples of the elegant Victorian lifestyle, Shadowlawn’s 2001 restoration was featured on HGTV’s Old Homes Restored.
-Located beside MUW, Mississippi University for Women, Shadowlawn serves overnight guests in its bed and breakfast.
-Circa 1848
+The house features examples of teh elegant Victorian lifestyle.
+Shadowlawn’s 2001 restoration was featured on HGTV’s Old Homes Restored.
+Located by The W, Shadowlawn’s owner Burnette Avakian welcomes overnight guests in its bed and breakfast.
+Circa 1848.

 Buy Tickets